stillzombie/barcode/readme.md

 [Read More on TCPDF website](http://www.tcpdf.org)

-# This package is compatible with Laravel 5.2, 5.3 and 5.4
+# This package is compatible with Laravel 5.2, 5.3 and 5.4 and Laravel 6.0

 This package relies on [php-gd](http://php.net/manual/en/book.image.php) extension.
 So, make sure it is installed on your machine.